 5. Manage patient centered care that values the individual rights and needs while

-Applicants to the Nursing-ADN program should be aware a current, unrestricted license or certification may be required to practice in the state in which you intend to reside/practice.
+Applicants to the Nursing-ADN program should be aware a current, unrestricted license may be required to practice in the state in which you intend to reside/practice.
 Each state is unique in its licensure requirements.
 Students are encouraged to reach out to the program chair for more information and assistance with understanding professional licensure.

 A well-qualified nursing staff is essential for high-quality healthcare.
 This ongoing need presents graduates of HGTC's Nursing program with a wealth of employment opportunities and excellent earning potential.
 Hospital nursing is just one of the many areas where nurses practice.
 Examples of other practice settings include:

 - Public health

 - Health and wellness centers